Gadgifyr

 For healthy individuals consuming balanced meals, there’s no proof that extra biotin thickens hair or accelerates growth.
 Most people already exceed the daily adequate intake of 30 µg through foods like eggs, fish, and nuts.

-High-dose supplements (hundreds or thousands of µg) add little biological value and can interfere with lab tests.
+High-dose supplements, in the hundreds or thousands of µg, add little biological value and can interfere with lab tests.
 Biotin remains important for keratin production, but for most users, more isn’t better—just unnecessary.

 Herbal and Essential Oils: Natural Compounds With Potential